 Academic advising is viewed as a teaching and learning process with a goal of empowering students to "become effective agents for their own lifelong learning and personal development" (Chickering, 1994).
-Each student is assigned at least one Faculty advisor.
-In the traditional program, students have one or more Faculty Advisors.
-In the Online and graduate programs students have a Faculty Advisor.

-If you have difficulty with study skills, time management, motivation, or other matters relating to success in college, you can receive individual advisement from your Faculty Advisor.
+In the online and graduate programs students are assigned one Faculty Advisor.
+If you have difficulty with study skills, time management, motivation, or other matter relating to success in college, you can receive individual advisement from the SDCC Student Support Center and your Faculty Advisor.
 Every effort is made to help you succeed at San Diego Christian College.